aidyp/adp/content/post/mapping-music.md

 {{< spotify "5R96PHcqOGjgj23D98F6mf">}}

 Of building the graph and playing it, building is the more interesting task.
 If you were given a well-formed song graph, deciding how it should be played is an easy task.
 Forming the song-graph in the first place is much more interesting.

+There are other ways to relate songs and artists to each other.
+A favourite pastime of mine is navigating this [online music map](https://www.music-map.com/).